karan1211/BHG_BI_Analysis/README.md

 # BHG_BI_Analysis
 I've attached the .doc file for the Summary and the cleaned data.

+For reading the Summary, you have to download the raw file.
+Press on the file in GitHub and you can see the option, RAW.

 Note: While reading the summary, please follow the graphs using the links attached with them.

 - There are 9 graphs to concentrate on.